 Survey Edit: As survey data are collected and captured, data are edited for consistency and reasonableness using automated systems.
 Reported data are edited as a batch of data when first captured.
 The edit logic ensures administrative coding follows the methodological rules associated with the survey design.
 Relationships between data items on the current survey are verified.
 Some data items in the current survey are compared to data items from earlier surveys to ensure certain relationships are logical.
-The edit will determine the status of each record to be either "suspect", "dirty" or "clean".
+The edit will determine the status of each record to be either 'suspect'', "dirty" or "clean".
 Records that fail edit requirements must be updated or certified by an analyst to be exempt from the failed edit requirement.
-Only clean records are eligible for final summary.
+Only clean records are eligible for analysis and final summary.

-Analysis Tools: Edited data are processed through an interactive analysis tool which displays data for all reports by item.
+Analysis Tools: Edited data are processed through an interactive analysis tool which displays all records together by item.
 The tool provides scatter plots, tables, charts, and special tabulations that allow the analyst to compare an individual record to similar records.
-Outliers and unusual data relationships become evident and RFO staff review them to determine if they are correct.
+Outliers, influential records, trends, and unusual data relationships become evident and RFO staff review them to determine its validity.
 The tool allows comparison to an operation's previously reported data to detect large changes in the operation.
-Data found to be in error are corrected, while accepted data are retained.
+Data found to be in error are corrected.